 ALSO READUK govt begins charging visa applicants for email enquiries Minimum income requirements for UK visas face criticism US, UK immigration curbs spook students planning to study abroad UK targets illegal migrants; many Indians among 200 held for visa violation No temporary workers: Australia stops visa scheme used most by Indians

+It is too early to tell if this is an indication of a long-term trend," White said.
 Business leaders have warned that this fall, combined with a fall in skilled migrants from outside the EU, could make it difficult for companies to find the right people for jobs.